 I dream of owning a second home.
 To make that affordable, I'd like to place a tiny house on a vacant lot; preferably one that's on wheels.
 Is it legal to put this on on a vacant lot?

 The first issue is whether the applicable zoning ordinance permits your desired use.
-Zoning ordinances are laws controlling how land can be used.
-For example, a part of your town may be dedicated to residential uses, while another area is only for commercial uses.
+Zoning ordinances control how land can be used.
+For example, a part of your town might be dedicated to residential uses, while another area could be only for commercial uses.

 Due to these restrictions, tiny houses are often not lawful for residential purposes (even if they're just temporary).
 However, it's not uncommon for camping to be permitted on residential property.
 If you'll be using the tiny house as a second home, it might be considered "camping."